LucasvanKasteren/eduvpn-log-analysis/README.md

 The limitation of WireGuard here is that it is only possible to capture the source IPs of active connections.
 Hence, a WireGuard connection can still evade detection if it connects and disconnects before the script runs again.
 To minimize this risk, a cronjob for repeated execution of the script is setup to run every 5 minutes.

 ## Deployment steps
-1. Setup your eduVPN server, check out the [docs](https://docs.eduvpn.org/server/v3/)
+1. Setup your eduVPN server, check out the [docs](https://docs.eduvpn.org/server/v3/).
 2. Enable the [eduVPN script connection hook](https://docs.eduvpn.org/server/v3/script-connection-hook.html) as explained in the docs.
 3. Install MaxMind-DB-Reader library.
 For Debian and Ubuntu: `sudo apt-get install python3-maxminddb`.
-For Fedora: `dnf install python3-maxminddb`.
+For Fedora: `sudo dnf install python3-maxminddb`.
 4. Fork this repository on your eduVPN server.
 5. Move the files from the data folder together with the `connect_script.sh` to the same folder as where you enabled the script connection hook.
 6. Go inside the scripts folder and run the tool with `./run_impossible_travel.sh`